 Come to the Maggio Walk-in Law Firm for trustworthy, efficient service and guaranteed prices.
-We practice family law in Windsor, along with other areas of the law (view our list of services below).
+We practice family law in Windsor, along with many other areas of law (view our full list of services below).
 Whether you are facing a separation or divorce, child protection, support or custody issues, or the excitement of adoption, our experienced family lawyers can help you.
 We offer exceptional law services at reasonable prices, and that is something to smile about.
 Come in today and ask about our 10% smile discount!

 Note: H.S.T. and disbursements are additional.

 “These prices are guaranteed by me personally, so just walk in!”

 Maggio Walk-in Law Firm’s family lawyers in Windsor are trained in certain areas of family law.
 Windsor families can count on us to handle divorce and separation, family justice services, child custody matters, child support issues, and child protection and adoption.
 Whether you are married, engaged, cohabitating, getting separated or divorced, or attempting to have or adopt a child, Ontario family law applies to you.
 We can help you understand your rights and responsibilities under the law and protect those rights!

 Child Custody – For instance, if you are considering getting divorced or separated and you have children, you will be expected under the law to devise a parenting plan.
 This parenting plan will involve where your child lives, how much time they spend with each parent, and which parent makes the big decisions about how the child is raised.
 If the parents cannot come to an agreement on a parenting plan, a judge may be appointed to make the decisions for the child or children.